Refined Winter Fashion Tips: Warm Fashion for Cold Weather

 Keeping your core warm will ensure you stay comfortable when the temps drop.
 Thin layers close to the body will do a remarkably good job without adding too much bulk to your outfit.

-• A silk or heat-keeping fitted tank or cami is a must-have in winter.
-Brands like Lands’ End carry these in a broad range of sizes and colors so you can find one to fit and become invisible under your clothing.
+- A silk or heat-keeping fitted tank or cami is a must-have in winter.
+Brands like Lands’ End, Wool&, and UNIQLO carry these in a broad range of sizes and colors, so you can find one that fits and becomes invisible under your clothing.

 Wear Smart Accessories